ahmediqbg/ahmediqbg.github.io/about-site.markdown

 ## Q: Cool site.
 Can I have one like this?

 A: Yes!

+HOWEVER!
+I recommend Hugo more.
+Jekyll is dusty AF and a PITA bread to get installed on Windows, and uses old Ruby versions.

+Use Hugo instead.
+I am still using Jekyll because I don't have time to redo this site, and it works 'good enuf'.

 Clone <http://github.com/HenryFBP/henryFBP.github.io> and just edit it and reupload it to GitHub!

 Alternatively, you can [fork it](https://github.com/HenryFBP/henryfbp.github.io/fork).